-If your bank has an international presence, such as HSBC, Lloyds, NatWest or Barclays, you will find it fairly easy to make the necessary arrangements.
+If an expat's bank has an international presence, such as HSBC, Lloyds, NatWest or Barclays, they will find it fairly easy to make the necessary arrangements.
 Some banks with an international presence, such as Investec and Old Mutual, are actually based in South Africa.

-South Africa has currency control restrictions which your bank should explain.
+South Africa has currency control restrictions which an expat's bank should explain.
 All money transferred into South Africa can be repatriated, so it is important to keep a record of transactions.

-You can also consult with your bank about your offshore account options.
+Foreign citizens can also consult with their bank about their offshore account options.
 Many expats choose to keep a bank account open at home for mortgages and other bills, open another account in South Africa for living expenses, and open a third offshore account for savings and for financial security.

 Taxes in South Africa

-For tax purposes, it is usually more favourable for expatriates to remain as non-residents in South Africa.
-Due to the introduction of capital gains tax in 2001, any capital assets can be taxed as long as an expatriate is regarded as a resident, even if the assets are situated overseas and remain unsold.
+For tax purposes, it is often more favourable for expatriates to remain as non-residents in South Africa.
+Due to the introduction of capital gains tax in 2001, any capital assets can be taxed as long as an expatriate is regarded as a resident, even if these assets are situated overseas and remain unsold.
 Residents are taxed on their worldwide income, whereas non-residents are only taxed on their South African-based income.
-This includes taxation on rent from property assets in South Africa, interest from loans used or applied in South Africa, salaries and any compensation for services rendered within the country.
+This includes taxation on rent from property assets in South Africa, interest from loans used or applied for in South Africa, salaries and any compensation for services rendered within the country.

 An expatriate will be taxed on their worldwide income if they are in South Africa for:

-- 91 days or more in aggregate during the year of assessment, and
+91 days or more on aggregate during the year of assessment, and

 915 days or more in total during the preceding five years of assessment, and

-- 91 days more in aggregate in each of the preceding five years.
+91 days or more on aggregate in each of the preceding five years.